SamuelChorvat/ai-signoff-bot/README.md

   - `ai_signed_off`
   - `needs_human_review`

-#### Workflow Transitions
+#### Workflow transitions
 - **PASS**
   - Issue is automatically moved to **Done**
 - **FAIL**
   - Issue is flagged 🚩 for visibility
-  - Issue remains in **AI Signoff** awaiting human action
+  - Issue stays in **AI Signoff** until a human responds

-#### QA Feedback Loop
+#### QA feedback loop
-- When an issue is moved from **AI Signoff → QA**:
+- When an issue moves from **AI Signoff → QA**:
   - Clears AI flags and AI-related labels
   - Adds label `addressing_ai_feedback`
   - Reassigns the issue to the user who moved it
 - When the issue returns to **AI Signoff**, the feedback label is removed and the signoff process runs again

-#### Safety & Idempotency
+#### Safety & idempotency
 - Prevents duplicate processing via labels
 - Avoids trigger loops from bot comments or unrelated updates
-- All Jira operations are logged and fault-tolerant
+- Logs all Jira operations and keeps them fault-tolerant

 ---

-## Architecture Overview
+## Architecture overview

 - **JiraWebhookService**
-  Detects triggers only (status changes, comment tags)
+  - Detects triggers only (status changes, comment tags)

 - **SignoffWorkflow**
-  Orchestrates the signoff process
+  - Orchestrates the signoff process

 - **JiraClient**
-  Encapsulates all Jira REST API interactions
+  - Encapsulates all Jira REST API interactions

 - **AC Provider / Evaluator / Reporter**
-  Clean separation of parsing, decision-making, and output formatting
+  - Separates parsing, decision-making, and output formatting

-This separation allows AI components to be swapped in without changing Jira plumbing.
+This separation lets you swap AI components without changing the Jira plumbing.

 ---

 ## Disclaimer

 V1 uses a stub evaluator to demonstrate workflow and integration only.
-No production signoff decisions are made by AI in this version.
+No real signoff decisions are made by AI in this version.

 ---

 ## Team

 Built by **Not Great, Not Terrible** ☢️